ABOUT THE ONLY ANIMAL

 Why we do what we do…

-The Only Animal creates immersive work that arises from a deep engagement with place.
-The natural world is our media: water, sand, snow and ice and trees.
-We mix this media with theatrical adventurism, and a love of the extreme.
-Our work seeks to re/connect our human nature with Nature.
-Here we forge new ways of understanding of how to be on earth.
+The Only Animal creates immersive work that arises from a deep engagement with place and people.
+The natural world is our medium.
+Our work seeks to re/connect our human nature with Nature and forge new ways of understanding how to be on earth.

-The Only Animal is only Human, we strive to make theatre in a way that is sustainable, joyful and treads lightly on the earth.
-We work inclusion, diversity, equity and accessibility in our organization, with our artists, and our audiences.
+The Only Animal is only Human, we strive to make art in a way that is sustainable, joyful and treads lightly on the earth.
+We work to promote equity, diversity and inclusion in our organization, with our artists, and in cultivating our audiences.

-We act on huge stages: the forests, the ocean, human possibility.
-There we find enormous challenges of the times, including the climate challenges that threaten our existence as a species.
+We act on natural stages and human possibility where we meet the enormous challenges of our times that threaten our existence as a species.
 We seek creative ways forward and solutionary actions.
 We have broad shoulders and the ability to undertake ambitious projects.
-We love the impossible.
-We create theatre to thrill the blood, stir the soul and revitalize the planet.
+We create art to stir the soul and revitalize the planet.

 How we got here…

 Founded in 2005 by Kendra Fanconi and Eric Rhys Miller, The Only Animal started as a way to change the world through the creative disruption of everyday life with large-scale site-specific theatre events.
 ‘Other Freds’ was a clown show with a cast of 135, boats and a bicycle ballet on False Creek.
 Our play-in-a-pool, ‘The One That Got Away’, won the Audience’s Choice for the best show in the 10-year history of Canada’s Magnetic North theatre festival.
 ‘NiX’, a theatrical fantasy built of snow and ice, was part of the 2010 Cultural Olympiad and initiated our work with the natural world as our primary media.